 So how can you tell if your ultra-itchy nipples are just a one-off occurrence or a sign of a more serious medical condition?
 Here, all the itchy nipple causes to keep on your radar, plus how to treat the itch without clawing at your chest.

 Possible Causes of Itchy Nipples

 Harsh or Fragrant Detergents and Soaps

 The floral-scented detergent you use to keep your clothes fresh can be one of the most common culprits of itchy nipples, says Dr. Ross.
 When the chemicals in soaps, detergents, and fabric softeners are too harsh for your skin, they can create contact dermatitis, a condition in which the skin becomes red, sore, inflamed, or—you guessed it—itchy, according to the U.S. National Library of Medicine (NLM).
 Depending on the chemical's strength, you could see a reaction shortly after contact or after repeated use.
-(Related: The Truth About Sensitive Skin)
+(Related: The Best Nipple Cream to Soothe Sore, Sensitive Skin)

 By the same token, you can also develop itchy nipples because of the fragrances in these products, which are common skin allergens.
 In that case, you may also develop a rash that feels warm and tender, has red bumps and weeping blisters (meaning, they release fluid), or becomes scaly or thick, according to the NLM.